AnonymousCryptos/Audit-projects/README.md

 ## Audit Process

 ### 1. Context and Requirements Review
-I start by gathering all relevant materials including the codebase, requirement documents, and any supporting context provided by the team.
+I start by gathering all relevant materials, including the codebase, requirement documents, and any supporting context provided by the team.

 I go through the requirements to understand the intended behaviour of the system before looking at the implementation.
 This helps in identifying gaps between expected and actual behaviour later in the audit.

 ### 2. Initial Review
-I go through the full codebase to understand architecture, module interactions, and intended behaviour.
+I go through the full codebase to understand the architecture, module interactions, and intended behaviour.
 This sets the baseline for deeper analysis.

 ### 3. Manual Analysis
 This is the core of my process.